UF-CompLing/PythonTutorial/README.md

 <img src="images/parse-tree.png" height=150px>

+## Go to New Branch (Optional)

+Sometimes you want to work on a larger side project, which you're not comfortable sharing with everyone until your project is done.
+You may create an alternate "branch" where you can put multiple commits.
+Once you're finished with your commits, you can put them back into the "master" branch.
+(If you think of a project's GitHub repository as a tree, the "master" branch is the "trunk" of that tree -> it's the main branch)

+* Press the VCS -> Git -> Branches button
+* Type in whatever you'd like to name your branch.
+* * Typically, you should try to make the name of your branch descriptive of what is happening in that branch

 ## Add, Commit, and Push

 Now we want to put the code onto GitHub.
 To do so,